 Papa Smurf - Denver Lane Bloods

-Now, I’m not a trained signer or any shit like that, but when this song came out in 2012, I was harmonizing my ass off trying to hit the chorus’ notes every time I hopped in the shower -- personally I think I sounded kinda decent, yadadamean?
+Now, I’m not a trained signer or any shit like that, but when this song came out in 2012, I was harmonizing my ass off trying to hit the chorus’ notes every time I hopped in the shower -- personally I think I sounded kinda like BIg Moe, yadadamean?
 Honestly, the original is better, but this version is more inclusive and still a banger.